 Girls' Ice Hockey

 The team plays an arduous schedule including opponents from the New England Prep Athletic Council (NEPSAC) and independent prep teams from across the continent.
-The schedule is highly competitive and includes independent prep rivals Lawrenceville, Shady Side Academy, Gilmour Academy, and Northwood and top New England programs such as Noble and Greenough, Tabor, Westminster, Kent, St. Paul’s, Choate, Taft, Phillips Exeter, Deerfield, Millbrook, Brooks, Thayer, Berkshire, Frederick Gunn, Canterbury, Worcester Academy, and Winchendon.
+The schedule is highly competitive and includes independent prep rivals Lawrenceville, Shady Side, Gilmour, and Northwood and top New England programs such as Noble and Greenough, Tabor, Westminster, Kent, St. Paul’s, Choate, Taft, Hotchkiss, Phillips Exeter, Deerfield, Millbrook, Brooks, Berkshire, Frederick Gunn, Canterbury, and Worcester Academy.
 The team plays an increasingly difficult schedule each year including several top exposure events attended by college coaches.
-This includes the Holiday Tournaments at Phillips Exeter and Dexter-Southfield as well as several other showcases and a tournament that Hill hosts.
-Hill has recently won the Exeter Tournament, twice the St. George’s Howard Invitational, and its own tournament.
+This includes the Holiday Tournaments at Phillips Exeter and Dexter-Southfield, a new year's prep tournament at St. George's, as well as several other showcases and a tournament that Hill hosts.
+Hill has recently won the Exeter Tournament, Dexter-Southfield Tournament, twice the St. George’s Howard Invitational, and its own tournament.

 This program is very well supported, with four full-time faculty members on the coaching staff (including a goaltending coach), three of whom competed at the highest levels of collegiate hockey.
 The coaching staff believes that structure, attention to detail, and hard work are the building blocks of success, but most importantly a mentality of playing for The Hill.
 This is one of the great aspects of the prep hockey tradition that is felt strongly by our student-athletes.